 The world, however, is already busy predicting the next big steps of digital financing.
 The phenomenon, it seems has addressed the very need for access to financial services at a global level.
-Quite unfortunately, around 2.5 billion people in the developing countries have zero access to basic financial services.
+Quite unfortunately, around 2.5 billion people in developing countries have zero access to basic financial services.
 And, then there are those 200 million (in fact more than that) businesses being deprived of the basic financing facilities.

 There were several speakers at the Springs Meetings in 2014, who opined that the digital solutions would actually go on to help the World Bank Group achieve the goal of guarantying universal access to a gamut of financial services by 2020.
 Let us take you through this interesting trivia.

-There are actually people in Rwanda, Kenya and Tanzania who use the mobile money option to pay installments of the regular stuff used by them through mobiles.
-Besides the developing countries, digital financing has a major role to play in empowering small business as well.
+There are actually people in Rwanda, Kenya, and Tanzania who use the mobile money option to pay installments of the regular stuff used by them through mobiles.
+Besides the developing countries, digital financing has a major role to play in empowering small businesses as well.
 These businesses have been quick to embrace the electronic payment systems where their financial records remain completely secured and they have a chance to build on a solid financial history as well.

 While attempts to integrate digital financing functionalities with small businesses and developing countries are in full throttle, the next big steps of the “digital financing revolution” have already been acknowledged.
 And, here is a list of the same:

 Blockchain remains one of the most anticipated technological innovations to be adopted by traditional banks.
-It is a shared database which is known for supporting bitcoin (cryptocurrency).
+It is a shared database that is known for supporting bitcoin (cryptocurrency).
 Once the banking services introduce it, one can expect major improvements in security and overall functionality.

-Social media might as well come in to major play where banks and other service providers are most likely to shun their “overwhelming fear of protocols” and embrace a slightly intimate approach regarding audience engagement on digital platforms such as Twitter, Facebook and others
+Social media might as well come into major play where banks and other service providers are most likely to shun their “overwhelming fear of protocols” and embrace a slightly intimate approach regarding audience engagement on digital platforms such as Twitter, Facebook, and others

 Come 2016- we will be eagerly waiting to see if the financial service providers are quick to respond to changes or not.